ardanlabs/gotraining/README.md

 $5,000 T&E
 Classes that exceed 15 students are charged an extra $500 each per additional student.

+**Our 4 day class option:**
+_This option is the best for teams with little to no Go experience.
+We can do more exercises and each day is not as mentally exhausting._

+**Our 3 day class option:**
+_This option is best for teams with 3+ months for Go experience.
+We need to push the team a bit harder and there will be less exercises.
+For the Data and Web classes we can teach all the material._

+**Our 2 day class option:**
+_This options is skips most of the exercises to get through the material.
+We will push the team very hard and we maintain a very fast pace._

 ## Current Schedule

 If you are interested in holding an event in your area please let me know.
 We will work with you and your organization to help make it happen.